hellohuykha/hellohuykha.github.io/index.md

 ---

 ## Selected Power BI dashboards
-A selection of Power BI dashboards during my time as a business intelligence analyst at a proptech company.
+A selection of Power BI dashboards during my time as a business intelligence analyst at a proptech company, based on public context-relevant datasets due to proprietary reasons.

 ---
 ### Airbnb executive summary dashboard